 03 of 10

-A three-day arts and crafts festival with over 270 vendors, live music, and a kiddie carnival, Fiesta Hermosa will take place on Saturday, Sunday, and Monday, September 1 through 3, 2018 from 10 a.m. to 6 p.m. daily.
+A three-day arts and crafts festival with over 270 vendors, live music, and a kiddie carnival, Fiesta Hermosa takes place over Labor Day weekend.
 The annual festival will be held at Pier Plaza in downtown Hermosa Beach and is free to attend.
-Fiesta Hermosa happens twice a year, at each end of the summer, so if you missed your chance to celebrates the event on Memorial Day, stop by on Labor Day weekend for a chance to see the work of over 300 artists.
+Fiesta Hermosa happens twice a year, at each end of the summer, so if you missed your chance to celebrates the event on Labor Day, you can stop by on Memorial Day weekend the following year.

 04 of 10